 There are many ways to capture data, but each business is different, and each should be able to prove (with data) that it has an effective QMS.

 Data capturing is possible through internal or external audits, customer feedback surveys, employee surveys and more.
-From there, you can analyse the data, which informs areas for improvement, determines causes of any issues or risks, helps guide whether you are meeting established objectives and provides guidance on what actions are needed.
+Analysis of the data informs areas for improvement, determines causes of any issues or risks, helps guide whether you are meeting established objectives and provides guidance on what actions are needed.

 Maximise value and minimise costs